HuibSprangers-leiden/course_sustainableSE/README.md

 ## Setup

-`(This project has been developed and tested on Windows 11 and requires Python 3)`
+This project has been developed and tested on Windows 11 and requires Python 3.

+- Install EnergiBridge

+- Install and setup MySQL

+- Install and setup SQLite

 - Clone this repo: `git clone https://github.com/HuibSprangers-leiden/course_sustainableSE && cd course_sustainableSE`